 Management That Matters.

 We provide hands-on, real-world education for a new generation of responsible business management professionals.
-The California Institute of Advanced Management offers first-rate educational opportunities for students pursuing an MS in Data Analytics, an MBA Project Management degree, an MBA in Business Analytics, or an MBA in Executive Management.
+The California Institute of Advanced Management offers first-rate educational opportunities for students pursuing a MBA in Executive Management, a Master's of Science in Data Analytics or a Master's of Arts in Organizational Leadership.
 Explore our page to learn more about our mission and values.

 Management That Matters.